Hormone Therapy for Prostate Cancer

 There are many issues around hormone therapy that not all doctors agree on, such as the best time to start and stop it and the best way to give it.
 Studies are now looking at these issues.
 A few of them are discussed here.

-Treating early-stage cancer: Some doctors have used hormone therapy instead of watchful waiting or active surveillance in men with early stage prostate cancer who do not want surgery or radiation.
+Some doctors have used hormone therapy instead of observation or active surveillance in men with early-stage prostate cancer who do not want surgery or radiation.
 Studies have not found that these men live any longer than those who don’t get any treatment until the cancer progresses or symptoms develop.
 Because of this, hormone treatment is not usually advised for early-stage prostate cancer.

 But not all doctors agree with this approach.
 Some are waiting for more evidence of benefit.
 They feel that because of the side effects of hormone therapy and the chance that the cancer could become resistant to therapy sooner, treatment shouldn’t be started until a man has symptoms from the cancer.
 This issue is being studied.